afqueiruga/cornflakes/README.md

 License
 -------

-TBD.
+Cornflakes is released under version 3 of the GNU Lesser General Public License, as per LICENSE.txt.

 Cite this repository if you refer to the code or, unlikely, use it.